 6) Once the sag is set and you have achieved the 1" drop, the rider will need to go for a ride and make MINOR air pressure adjustments to "dial" in the ride.

-7) After a test ride, if the rider feels it is too soft, hold the button is 2-3 second at a time to firm the system up until desired ride is achieved.
+7) After a test ride, if the rider feels it is too soft, hold the button is 2-3 seconds at a time to firm the system up until the desired ride is achieved.

 A tape measure isn't needed every time to set the sag.
 Once this process has been completed initially, the rider usually has an idea of where the "sweet spot" is providing the 1" of sag, and in the future will be able to adjust the air pressure "on the fly" to regain the desired ride quality.